dotnet/runtime/src/tools/illink/src/linker/README.md

 value and override the existing behaviour.
 The rule can also apply to static fields which if set to default value without explicit `initialize` setting could help to elide whole explicit static constructor.

+The `feature` and `featurevalue` attributes are optional, but must be used together if they are used.
+They can be applied to any other element to specify conditions under which the contained substitutions are applied.
+For example, the above substitution for `UseOptionalFeature` will be applied only if `--feature EnableOptionalFeature false` is passed to the linker.

 ### Adding custom steps to the linker.